tum-gis/citygml2-to-citygml3/README.md

 A small Java program used to transform CityGML v2.0 to CityGML v3.0 files.

 This project is still in early development and subject to change.
+(However, it is already usable/useful and many datasets from different cities and countries could be successfully transformed.)

 ### How to run
 The program can be executed by running the `Run.bat` file (in Windows).